pnochisaki/young-inglewood/_content/pages/taste.md

       unforgettable company event.
 Enjoy a feast curated by a local chef that pairs perfectly with our wines in the room where those wines are first created. "
-  - question: Does your winery welcome dogs?
-    answer: "As we welcome you to your private tasting experience, please feel free to bring your well behaved pup with you.  "
 ---